xyzsouly/xyzsouly/README.md

 <p>
   <p align="center">
     I'm Souly, a passionate Java and Skript developer.<br>
-    I'm experienced in developing Minecraft servers and writing <a href="https://github.com/SkriptLang/Skript" target="_blank">Skript scripts</a> to enhance gameplay.
+    I'm experienced in developing Minecraft servers and writing <a href="https://github.com/SkriptLang/Skript" target="_blank">Skripts</a> to enhance gameplay.
   </p>
   <p align="center">
-    I'm constantly learning new things and improving my skills.<br>
+    I'm constantly trying to learn new things and improve my skills.
+Every new thing I learn, is a new way to enhance gameplay.<br>
-    Feel free to reach out to me for commissions or other requests!
+    Feel free to join this <a href="https://discord.gg/P64rxKPh3R" target="_blank">Discord</a> to get help.
   </p>
 </p>